- When you first launched your e-commerce platform, what kind of feedback did you get from your customers?

 Before launching the e-commerce platform in France, we tested it inside the organization with our sales team.
-Their feedback was precious because it allowed us to make essential adjustments before opening to the first clients.
+Their feedback was very valuable because it allowed us to make important adjustments before opening to the first clients.
 Thanks to the inputs of our sales representatives, we realized that some features were not so obvious as we thought they would be.
 For example, we expected people to click on a button with the label “welcome” to access their dashboard.
-However, during the tests, we noticed that that wasn’t the case.
+But during the tests, we noticed that that wasn’t the case.
 So we changed the button label to “my dashboard” to make it clearer for users.

-These first tests were handy, but when we opened the webshop to real customers, we got additional feedback about features we didn’t even think about testing.
+These first tests were very useful, but when we opened the webshop to real customers we got additional feedback about features we didn’t even think about testing.
 We already added some of the suggestions to our development planning.

 Our e-commerce platform is not meant to replace our sales representatives.
 On the contrary, the sales teams are our biggest allies to ensure the success of e-commerce within our company.

 Our customers are bakers.
-They don’t work at a classic office, and they spend little time in front of a computer.
-They are used to dealing with a sales representative who comes to see them periodically, and they appreciate human contact.
-So, our sales representatives are the ones who visit the clients and convince them to use the e-shop.
-Moreover, they are the ones who bring customer feedback to the digital team.
-It is vital to keep them briefed and updated about new functionalities and new products that are added to the platform.
+They don’t work at a classic office and they spend little time in front of a computer.
+They are used to dealing with a sales representative who comes to see them periodically and they appreciate the human contact.
+So, our sales representatives are the ones who go see the clients and convince them to use the e-shop.
+And they are the ones who bring customer feedback to the digital team.
+It is key to keep them briefed and updated about new functionalities and new products that are added to the platform.